fyu/lsun/README.md

 # LSUN Scene Classification

-## Data Release v0 (2015-04-01)
+## Data Release

 All the images in one category are stored in one lmdb database file.
 The value of each entry is the jpg binary data.
-We resize all the images to 256 x 256.
+We resize all the images so that the smaller dimension is 256 and compress the images in jpeg with quality 75.

 ## Demo code